sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 ##### 2.1.2.3.
 HA scope configurations (owner = `switch` only)

-* The HA scope configuration table is programmed by SDN controller and contains the HA config for each HA scope that only lands on this specific switch.
+* The HA scope configuration table is programmed by SDN controller and contains the HA config for each HA scope (DPU or ENI) that only lands on this specific switch.
 * When HA scope is set to `dpu` in HA set, SmartSwitch HA will use the HA set id as the HA scope id, otherwise, HA scope id will be the ENI id.

 | Table | Key | Field | Description |